Last Updated on November 4, 2021

 - Weaken your drinks.
 Start diluting your drinks with water or a mixer, or drink a full glass of water between alcoholic beverages.
 Gradually shift the ratio until you’re drinking nothing but water or the mixer.
 This gives you the comforting ritual of pouring and drinking something without the physical damage.

 - Use a medically-supervised program.
 Medications like naltrexone, acamprosate, and topiramate can all help you overcome your addiction, especially when administered as part of a medically-supervised program.
-Naltrexone blocks the “feel-good” reaction alcohol creates in the brain, making drinking a less pleasurable activity, while acamprosate and topiramate ease the compulsion to drink by balancing brain chemicals.
+Naltrexone interferes with the “feel-good” reaction alcohol creates in the brain, making drinking a less pleasurable activity.
+Acamprosate and topiramate ease the compulsion to drink by balancing brain chemicals.
 Gabapentin and baclofen can help you reduce your drinking as well.

 Contact us to learn more about how we can help you steer clear of alcohol withdrawal.